kmendell/thinpi/github/BUGS.md

 ## 0.3.0

-- [TPBUG#001] Config Manager does not "keep" changes made to a server without reopening the program first, as well as with the connect manager
+- [TPBUG#001] ThinPi does not reflect edited or added servers without a restart of either the OS or the connect manager and the config manager